deckhouse/virtualization/docs/USER_GUIDE.md

 - The `EFI` and `EFIWithSecureBoot` bootloaders, as well as initialization (`cloud-init` and Sysprep), because these guest operating systems don't support them.
 - Guest OS information in the VM status and file system information.

-You can install the QEMU guest agent in such an OS from an archived virtio-win release, and the VM does show `AgentReady`, but its version is too old for the module.
+You can install the QEMU guest agent in such an OS from an archived virtio-win release, and the VM does show `AgentReady`, but its version is too old for DP.
 The VM gets the `AgentVersionNotSupported` condition, guest OS information isn't collected, and there's nothing to update the agent to.

 A snapshot with `requiredConsistency: true` also doesn't complete successfully, but for a different reason.
-The module requests a file system freeze, and the agent replies that the command is disabled in its build with the `guest-fsfreeze-status has been disabled for this instance` message.
+DP requests a file system freeze, and the agent replies that the command is disabled in its build with the `guest-fsfreeze-status has been disabled for this instance` message.
 On Windows, the freeze goes through the VSS provider, which isn't in this build.
 The snapshot waits in the `InProgress` phase for about ten minutes and moves to `Failed`, so set `requiredConsistency: false` for such VMs.

 With `enableParavirtualization: false`, one more limitation applies.
 There can be no more than four block devices in total, because the IDE bus provides two channels with two devices each.
-{{< /alert >}}

 Example configuration for a Windows XP virtual machine: